lsiemens/QBox/README.md

 # QBox
-A solver for shrodingers equation, focusing on the particle in a box problem.
+A Realtime solver for Schrodingers equation in 2D, focusing on the particle in a box problem.

-## Goal
+## Motivating Ideas
-The goal of this project is to produce accurate realtime solutions to the time dependent schrodinger equation.
+On the graphical side of the project, the idea is to use an eigenvalue/eigenstate repersentation of the quantum mechanical system.
+In this way we can avoid solving any differential equations in the graphical software and instead reconstruct solutions from known eigenstates.
+This process can be done entirely as graphics shaders, allowing the software to run on lowpower devices.

+On the backend side of the project, for a given potential the energy eigenvalues and eigenstates need to be precomputed.
+Applying a Wick rotation to the Schrodinger equation produces a new equation that is analogus to the diffusion equation with an added source term.
+The energy eigenstates can be found from this equation using a Gram-Schmidt orthonormalization.